Taking Flight: Visiting the Wright Brothers Memorial with Kids

 If you’ll be visiting three or more National Parks, preserves, or monuments, be sure to get an Annual Park Pass.
 Good for 12 months from purchase, it makes entering and exiting all the National Parks simple and easy.

-Every year, 4th graders (and 5th Graders in 2021) are eligible to get a free annual park pass for their families through the Every Kid Outdoors program.
+Every year, 4th graders are eligible to get a free annual park pass for their families through the Every Kid Outdoors program.

 What is There to Do at the Wright Brothers Memorial?